osrf/gazebo_tutorials/add_laser/tutorial_6+.md

     When the hokuyo model is inserted, the hokuyo's links are namespaced with their model name.
 In this case the model name is `hokuyo`, so each link in the hokuyo model is prefaced with `hokuyo::`.

 1. Now start gazebo, and add the robot to the simulation using the Insert tab on the GUI.
-If the hokuyo model does not exist locally, Gazebo will pull the model from the [Model Database](https://github.com/osrf/gazebo_models).
+If the hokuyo model does not exist locally, Gazebo-classic will pull the model from the [Model Database](https://github.com/osrf/gazebo_models).
 Alternatively, manually download the model files to your local cache:

         cd ~/.gazebo/models
         wget -q -R *index.html*,*.tar.gz --no-parent -r -x -nH http://models.gazebosim.org/hokuyo/